boyd109/boyd109.github.io/my-story/my-story.md

 <div class="floating-box">
   <img src="/my-story/pictures/1b/6-3.jpg" width="32%" height="32%">
 </div>
 <figcaption>The Science Teaching Complex and Needles Hall Expansion was still being built at the time.
-Here are a couple pictures of the contruction, the parking lot at night near PAC, and QNC at night.</figcaption>
+Here are a couple pictures of the construction, the parking lot at night near PAC, and QNC at night.</figcaption>

 <br>